-Team leader Lana Hock has completed advanced financial planning studies through the Institute for Divorce Financial Analysts to obtain the Certified Divorce Financial Analyst (CDFA) designation.
+Team leader Lana Hock has completed advanced financial planning studies through the Institute for Divorce Financial Analysts to obtain the Certified Divorce Financial Analyst (CDFA) designation, and partner Amanda Logan is currently studying for the designation as well.
 CDFA professionals most often come from a financial planning, accounting, or legal background and pursue the designation to become skilled at analyzing and providing expertise on the financial issues of divorce.
 The CDFA can help clients determine the short-term and long-term financial impact of any proposed divorce settlement.
 They also provide valuable information on financial issues that are related to the divorce, such as tax consequences, dividing pension plans, continued health care coverage, stock option elections and much more.
 CDFA professionals also help attorneys by helping the client make financial sense of proposals.
 CDFA professionals give lawyers the tools they need to help prove their case.

 Top Five Reasons* for Hiring a CDFA professional during the divorce process

 - Financial analysis conducted early in the divorce process can save time.

 - A CDFA professional can help their client save money.

 - A CDFA professional can help his/her clients to avoid long-term financial pitfalls related to divorce agreements.

 - CDFA professionals can assist their clients with developing detailed household budgets to help avoid post-divorce financial struggles.